codergal89/pen-and-paper-characters/tazmyla_fireforge.md

 ### Die Ernsthaftigkeit des Sommers

-During her travels in this campaign, Tazmyla encountered the follow **NPCs**:
+During her travels in this campaign, Tazmyla encountered the following **NPCs**:

 * Mountain Dwarf Trader at the Muckley harbor
 * The Elven leader of the Watch at Muckley and hist two guards